A partially satirical look at English vs. American English (WIP)

 enamourenamorenamourment disenamour unenamoured

-favourfavorfavourer refavour enfavour favourous favourless favoursome infavour misfavour favourite disfavour unfavourable
+favourfavorfavourer favours refavour enfavour favourous favourless favoursome infavour misfavour favourite disfavour unfavourable

 fervourfervorfervorous perfervour

-harbourharborharboury harbourer upharbour unharbour enharbour harbourless harborous disharbour harbourage harboursome harbourward
+harbourharborharboury harbourer harbours upharbour unharbour enharbour harbourless harborous disharbour harbourage harboursome harbourward

-honourhonorhonouringly honourer honorant unhonour mishonour rehonour honouree honourment honourless enhonour honorial honourable honourably dishonourable dishonour
+honourhonorhonouringly honours honourer honorant unhonour mishonour rehonour honouree honourment honourless enhonour honorial honourable honourably dishonourable dishonour

-humourhumorhumoral humourous humorist humorise humoursome outhumour hunourish humourable humourless dishumour humorism humoric humorology humoresque neurohumour
+humourhumorhumoral hunourer humours humourous humorist humorise humoursome outhumour hunourish humourable humourless dishumour humorism humoric humorology humoresque neurohumour

-labourlaborlabourer unlaboured labourable laboursome outlabour labourage laboursome labourless praelabour labourhood Labourite Labourist Labourism laboriously belabour*
+labourlaborlabourer labours unlaboured labourable laboursome outlabour labourage laboursome labourless praelabour labourhood Labourite Labourist Labourism laboriously belabour*

 neighbourneighborneighbourship neighbouress neighbourless neighbourage neighbourise neighbourhood neighbourhead neighbourly neighbourer